April 6, 2017

 Create an empty group of folders and subfolders as a template if the same subfolders will be used throughout the folder structure, or if you anticipate creating folders in the future that need a common group of subfolders.
 This will allow you to quickly copy and paste the template of subfolders into new folders instead of manually creating each subfolder.
 For example, every folder created inside the “Projects” folder could use a template of “Artwork”, “Layout”, “Fonts” and “Text” subfolders.

-5. Consider replacing extremely disorganized folder structures.
+5. Look into replacing very disorganized folder structures.

-Start fresh with a new, clean, and well planned folder structure if your existing folder structure is too disorganized.
+Start fresh with a new, clean, and well-planned folder structure if your existing folder structure is too disorganized.
 This can be done by moving existing items into the correct place within the new structure, or by choosing a cutoff date at which point the old location becomes a read-only archive where any changes must be copied to the new location.